We have 2 sets of T&C’s, one for Permanent Graduate Recruitment (A) and another for Graduate Internships (B).

 3.7 Where Remuneration cannot be established the Consultant and the Client shall agree a rate of remuneration and the fee payable by the Client shall be adjusted accordingly once the Remuneration is established upon the commencement of an Engagement.

-3.8 In the event that the engagement is for a fixed term of less than 12 months, the fee in clause 3.4 will apply pro rata.
+3.8 In the event that the engagement is for a fixed term of less than 12 months, the fee in clause 3.4 will apply pro rata with the minimum fee being £1500.
 If the Engagement is extended beyond the initial fixed term or if the Client re-engages the Applicant within 6 calendar months from the date of termination of the first Engagement the Client shall be liable to pay a further fee based on the additional Remuneration applicable for the period of Engagement following the initial fixed term up to the termination of the second Engagement of the first anniversary of its commencement, whichever is the sooner.

 4.4.
 If the Engagement terminates before the expiry of 8 weeks from the commencement of the Engagement (except where the Candidate is made redundant) the fee set out in paragraph 3.8 above will be rebated in accordance with the following scale of rebates: